algorithmiaio/dev-center/_posts/application-development/guides/2016-06-09-data-connector-dropbox-guide.md

 import Algorithmia
 import csv

-client = Algorithmia.client()
+client = Algorithmia.client("your_api_key")

 def dropbox_data():
-    # Get file by name
+    # Get file from Dropbox default data connector
-    cf = client.file("dropbox:///Algorithmia/test_data.csv").getFile().name
+    data_file = client.file("dropbox:///Algorithmia/test_data.csv").get()
-    # Open file
-    with open(cf, 'r') as f:
-        file_data = csv.reader(f, delimiter=','')
-        for row in file_data:
-            print(row)
+    # Pass in file and pass in args required from the algorithm FpGrowth
+    input = [data_file, 5, 2]

-data = dropbox_data()
+    algo = client.algo('paranoia/FpGrowth/0.2.0')

-def apply(input):
-    print(input)
-    return data
+    return algo.pipe(input)

+dropbox_data()

 {% endhighlight %}

-## Details about Working with Data Connectors and the Data API
+## Details about Working with Data Sources and the Data API
-If you're working with or building an algorithm that takes a file or directory as input from the Data API, you can also provide it a file or directory from one of your data connectors:
+If you're working with or building an algorithm that takes a file or directory as input from the Data API, you can also provide it a file or directory from one of your data connections:

 {% highlight python %}
 algo.pipeJson({'inputFile':'dropbox:///Algorithmia/test_data.csv'})